yumium/tech_notes/C++/A gentle introduction to C++.md

 - In general, we will put everything in source (.cpp) file, unless it's impossible (e.g., templates)
 - This way, any changes in source file means only that file needs to be recompiled, not all files that depend on the header
 - Only exception perhaps is putting code in header to speed up compilation
+- Try to move headers to .cpp files, only keep necessary ones in .h file so when you include that header file elsewhere less code is needed to compile

 ### Random pieces